 This will make it seem like website visitors are actually interacting with a real person instead of just a faceless website.

-For example, have a personal blog about food?
+For example, do you have a personal blog about food?

-Then your author bio should have your headshot, your about page should have your headshot, and any conversion page you have (recipe books, eBooks, podcast etc.) should have your headshot.
+Then your author bio should have your headshot, your about page should have your headshot, and any conversion page you have (recipe books, eBooks, podcasts, etc.) should have your headshot.

 4. About You, Your Passion, and What You Do